kasparsd/widget-context-wporg/readme.txt.md

 ### Documentation

+Widget visibility can be configured under individual widget settings under "Appearance → Widgets" in your WordPress administration area or through the widget editing interface in the Customizer.

 #### Target by URL

 The "Target by URL" is a powerful feature for targeting sections of your website based on the request URLs.
 It was inspired by a similar feature in the [Drupal CMS](https://www.drupal.org).